Estimating invasive rodent abundance using removal data and hierarchical models: Methods

 Think of a dice with six sides.
 The dice has a 1 in 6 chance of landing on face 1, the same for face 2, and so on.
 If I roll the dice 30 times, I would expect, on average over many repetitions of this experiment, to get face 1 five times, face 2 five times, and so on.
 You can test this in \texttt{R} by running the command \texttt{rmultinom(n\ =\ 1,\ size\ =\ 30,\ prob\ =\ c(1/6,\ 1/6,\ 1/6,\ 1/6,\ 1/6,\ 1/6))} repeatedly.
 In this experiment, \(y_1\), the number of 1s, \(y_2\), the number of 2s, \(\ldots\), and \(y_6\), the number of 6s, follows a multinomial distribution with parameters the number of rolls (30) and probabilities \((1/6, 1/6, ..., 1/6)\).

 Now think of a removal campaign conducted over 3 months.
 We record the number of rodents \(y_1\) captured in month 1, \(y_2\) in month 2, \(y_3\) in month 3, and let \(y_4\) represent the number of rodents never captured.
 Let \(p\) be the probability of capturing a rodent in a given month.
 The probability of capturing a rodent in the first month is \(\pi_1 = p\).
 The probability of capturing a rodent in the second month is \(\pi_2 = (1-p)p\) the probability of not capturing it in the first month \((1 - p)\) multiplied by the probability of capturing it in the second month \(p\).
 The probability of capturing a rodent in the third month is \(\pi_3 = (1-p)(1-p)p\), the probability of not capturing it in the first and second months, \((1 - p)(1 - p)\), multiplied by the probability of capturing it in the third month, \(p\).
 Finally, the probability of never being captured is \(\pi_4 = 1 - (\pi_1 + \pi_2 + \pi_3)\) the complement of the probability of being captured in the first, second, or third month.
 If we assume that \(N\) represents the abundance, then we have that the vector of counts \((y_1, y_2, y_3, y_4)\) follows a multinomial distribution with parameters \(N\) and probabilities \((\pi_1,\pi_2,\pi_3,\pi_4)\).
 This is the observation process.
 In general, we assume that \(N\) follows a Poisson distribution with parameter the expected number of rodents denoted \(\lambda\).
 This is the state or ecological process.
 And there you have it, the multinomial N-mixture model for a removal experiment, which is similar to throwing a dice \(N\) times and the \(\pi's\) give the probabilities that I get a given face of that dice.
-In general, we monitor rodents in several populations or sites \(i = 1,\ldots,S\) and we need to estimate local abundance \(N_i\).
-To do so, Dorazio et al. (\citeproc{ref-Dorazio2005}{2005}) extended multinomial N-mixture models to account for spatial variation in abundance and/or capture, and showed that abundance estimates had similar or better precision than those obtained from analyzing removal data for each population or site separately.
+Unlike a fair die, however, the probabilities in a removal experiment are not equal; they reflect varying detection probabilities over time, which depend on factors like effort, animal behavior, or environmental conditions.
+Also, in general, we monitor rodents in several populations \(i = 1,\ldots,S\) and we need to estimate local abundance \(N_i\).
+To do so, Dorazio et al. (\citeproc{ref-Dorazio2005}{2005}) extended multinomial N-mixture models to account for spatial variation in abundance and/or capture, and showed that abundance estimates had similar or better precision than those obtained from analyzing removal data for each population separately.